Ecstatic Yoga Immersions

 We live in a different world than ancient India 5,000 years ago, so the question is how does a modern yogic lifestyle look like?
 Although we don’t need to wear only untailored garments made of locally grown fibers spun into the fabric, there are still many lifestyle techniques we can adopt from ancient Indian Yogi’s if we truly want to live a yogic lifestyle as a modern yogi.

 Living a yogic lifestyle can bring peace and harmony to the mind, vibrant health to the body, bring compassion to those around you, extend your life expectancy, bring thriving life to the community and the planet, and benefit the yogi mentally, physically, emotionally and spiritually.
+The most important is to have a daily practice on the mat and creating an intention to bring the peace, centeredness and connection to your life off the mat.

 The Four Paths to Yoga